2026 Fan Tai Sui: 5 Home Mistakes to Avoid in the Fire Horse Year

 • Rabbit: break

-At home, that means:
+At home, that looks like:

-• simplify before you add
+• simplify before you add anything

 • reduce overstimulation before you decorate